 Bring an outside rug.
 It is so necessary to have a clean space where you can take your shoes off, or have a table and some chairs.
-It is always nice to step out of your RV onto a rug and not on the wet gravel.
+It is nice to step out of your RV onto a rug and not on the wet gravel.

 My dog doesn’t like to get up on the entrance stairs, because they are too high for her.
 This is why I got this step to make it easier to get inside.
 I like to use it too and it is extra wide.

 You want to sit outside, at the beach, in the woods, sit by the fire, read a good book and just relax.
 You will need a good chair, of course, foldable and a side table is always nice to have.
 I love this chair because I can put my food and drink down and I have space for my magazines.

 This is all I need.

 A shoe cleaner is not really a must-have, but a good thing to have if you don’t like to take your shoes off before you go inside your Camper.
 Most of the sites we have parked on are covered in stones and dirt and my shoes were constantly dirty and scratched the floors inside our Camper.
-So this cleaner comes pretty handy.
+So this cleaner comes in pretty handy.

-Before you bring your Slide-outs out, your Camper or RV must be leveled.
+Before you bring your slides out, your Camper or RV must be leveled.
 If you don’t have good levels on your Camper, make sure to get some:

 Water hoses, pressure regulator, Water filter